Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 All three primary colors mixed together make brown.

-A color wheel is a valuable tool for an artist.
-Get yourself a color wheel and practice mixing the complementary colors.
+A color wheel is a valuable tool for artists.
+Get one and practice mixing complementary colors.

-Make swatches to keep for reference and make notes of which colors you mixed and in what ratios.
-This will help you if you are ever stuck on how to add vibrancy or shadows to your paintings.
+Make swatches to keep for reference and notes of which colors you mixed and in what ratios.
+This will help you if you ever get stuck on how to add vibrancy or shadows to your paintings.

-Remember too, there are slight variations in colors between brands, so you may get a slightly different result depending on what brand of paint you use.
+Remember, there are slight variations in colors between brands, so you may get slightly different results depending on the brand of paint you use.
 I hope you enjoy experimenting.

 If you have questions, you can leave them in the comments below.
 You can also join our free Facebook group, Trembeling Art Creative Corner, where you can ask questions, post your work and get to know some fantastic artists from all genres and skill levels. 😊